jlafer/studio-rpt/README.md

 The widget variables have no prefix and are listed below, under the heading of the Studio widget types for which they are populated.

 In addition there are a large number of flow variables that can be used, including the network property variables provided by Studio in the `Trigger` widget.
 These are also available as widget variables for some other widget types, including `Say/Play`.
-The `studiorpt list --type step` command can be useful for reviewing the variables that are available at each step of execution.
+The `studiorpt list --type step` command can be useful for reviewing the variables that are available at each step of an execution.

 ## Widget-specific Variable Data
 Below is a list of the widget variables that are present with widgets of the various types.
 [NOTE: this list is not comprehensive!]